micbuffa/WebAudioPlugins/plugins/tutorial/createyourwap.md

   }
 }
 ```
 It's inherited from the WebAudioPluginCompositeNode class which manages inputs,outputs & params.
-Inheriting from this class makes a plugin made of a grazph of node behave like a single node (i.e you can use connect/disconnect, addParams)
+Inheriting from this class makes a plugin made of a graph of node behave like a single node (i.e you can use connect/disconnect, addParams)

 Then you just have to add your params as you can see in the code snippet above.
 The SDK will build a key-value _**`descriptor`**_ and a _**`params`**_ object which will be useful later.
 Basically we add a param when the value of an audioparam is subject to change (ex : oscillator type property, the frequency of a filter etc.).

 If some of yours params don't fit the descriptor template (default value, min, max, etc) you can define them using a syntax like this: `Object.assign({ "bypass": "true" }, this.params)`.